 This is necessarily a simplistic view of both Zhuangzi and ELT, but bear with me as the space and time I have available here to explain this concept are finite.
 I hope my posts will speak for themselves and clarify this concept more clearly.

 Anyway, this blog is part of my self-development as a teacher.
 I started it because I was self-employed, so the opportunities to meet face-to-face with colleagues and to discuss issues related to teaching were very rare.
 Now I teach in a bigger institution and I meet my colleagues every day, but I still gain a lot from reading, commenting and discussing online with more experienced colleagues, teachers and teacher trainers.
 The blog has become more of a personal journal of experiences, ideas and comments stemming from my daily classroom experience, so you’ll have to excuse me if not all the content will sound relevant (or interesting) to you.

-With time, it has also become a sort of online journal, where I share thoughts and ideas about different things, not always ELT-related — I have a separate category for my non-ELT posts.
+With time, I have also started to share thoughts and ideas about different things, not always ELT-related — I have a separate category for my non-ELT posts.

 Please feel free to add any comments, suggestions or your personal point of view in the comments sections of each post.